JureSeselj/kiteboarding-club/README.md

 + Contact form to send message to NRT Kiteboarding Club instead of leading to a dummy page.
 + Links to club sponsors websites.
++ Add a close icon to nav bar.
-+ Add a shop for school clothing to be purchased.
++ Add a shop for club clothing to be purchased.
 + Add a library of structured workouts for all activities.

 \